2014 - Rated R

 The exchange is both thought provoking and humorous with youthful Wallace's ignorance of the profound idea the wiser Howe is trying to convey.

-Looking at the bottle Wallace remarks, "Holy crap, this is the coolest thing I've ever seen."
+Looking at the bottle Wallace remarks, "Holy shit, this is the coolest thing I've ever seen."

 To which Howe replies, "Well, it's just an old bottle.
 But if you combine it with the story then it becomes, if I may say so, a powerful talisman, a doorway to another time and place.
 Perhaps a drawbridge to history."

 Wallace pauses, responds, "Yeah.
-So stinking cool."
+So fucking cool."
 Then he notices the Walrus boner above Howe's fireplace and the film drags us down the rabbit hole into the rest of the twisted, ludicrous nightmare.

 We sink in.
 Moment by quirky, curious, comical moment we are introduced to the real, demented horror comedy of Tusk, and the real message, campy monstrosities aside, is that we never really know what is true, what is false, what is just or unjust.
 We only know what we need, and the consequences of what we do.